440 International Those Were the Days

 1944 - Smokey Bear, an advertising character by the U.S. Forest Service and the Wartime Advertising Council, made his debut on a poster promoting forest-fire prevention.
 Remember, “Only you can prevent forest fires.”

 1945 - ‘Fat Man’, a plutonium bomb carried by the U.S.A.
 B-29 bomber, Bockscar, was scheduled to be dropped on the Japanese city of Kokura.
 It was three days after the U.S. had dropped an atomic bomb on Hiroshima.
 The weather made visibility poor, so the aircraft passed Kokura and chose its secondary target, Nagasaki.
 Fat Man destroyed over half of Nagasaki and killed more than 70,000 people.
-This was the end of World War II.
+This brought the end of World War II.
 Japan surrendered unconditionally the following day.

 1957 - Paul Anka, at fifteen years of age, was headed up the pop charts with Diana.
 The single spent nine weeks (out of a total of eighteen on the charts) at #1.